Can Failure Change Perspective in Education?

 Jessica Lahey is an educator, author, and speaker.
 She writes the bi-weekly column “The Parent-Teacher Conference” for the New York Times, is a contributing writer for The Atlantic, and a commentator on Vermont Public Radio.
 Her book, The Gift of Failure: How the Best Parents Learn to Let Go So Their Children Can Succeed, will be published by HarperCollins in August of 2015.

-Dr. Rod Berger is a global education media personality.
+Dr. Berger is an education correspondent.
 As an industry personality Dr. Berger has interviewed Ministers of Education, leading voices like Sir Ken Robinson, U.S. Secretary Arne Duncan, AFT President Randi Weingarten and other global thought leaders.
 Dr. Berger is a guest lecturer at Vanderbilt University and resides with his wife and two children in Nashville.